Danilo (footballer, born July 1991): Style of play

 In 2012, Marca compared Danilo to compatriot and fellow right-back Dani Alves, describing him as "a tireless right back with an attacking streak and a polished technique.
 His continual runs up and down the flank also serve to make him a tough defender, who plays well as a sweeper and anticipates the play.
 He measures 6 feet tall and, in spite of his slender build, does well up top," also dubbing him as being "one of the best right backs of the future," due to his high quality performances at the time.
 Although primarily a right-back, he has also been deployed as a right-winger, or even as a central or defensive midfielder in front of the back-line on occasion.
 In 2015, Tim Vickery, an expert on South American football, said the following of Danilo: "From Carlos Alberto to Cafu, Brazil have had more spectacular players at right-back than most - but Porto man Danilo is proving a splendid all-rounder.
 He can join the attack as an element of surprise, but his defensive skills are also sound."
 Under his Juventus manager Maurizio Sarri, Danilo has also been used as a makeshift left-back.
 A 2019 profile in Tuttosport by Giovanni Aramini also praised him for his tactical sense, positioning, and ball-winning capabilities, describing him as a "complete" defender.
 Under Andrea Pirlo, he has also been used as a right-sided centre-back in a three-man back-line.
+In addition to his defensive ability, Danilo has also been praised by pundits for his leadership qualities as Juventus's captain.